Click to go back to the Plan Page

-- Work with state and regional partners to monitor climate change data and how it may impact public infrastructure and services on the Island.
+- Work with state and regional partners to monitor climate change data and evaluate the impact on public infrastructure and services.
+Determine appropriate actions to minimize those impacts.

-- Investigate ways to sustainability move towards buildout with respect to water supply and use.
+- Investigate ways to sustainability move towards residential buildout (the maximum number of homes allowed by current zoning), as calculated in the 2014 Jamestown Comprehensive Plan, with respect to water supply and use.

 - Develop an outreach campaign that educates residents about critical water supply issues on the island and the need for multi-user, comprehensive approaches to sustaining the local supply for the future.
-The campaign should highlight how users of the public water supply and those with private wells are hydrologically connected and the influence of each on the town’s overall available water for both users.
+The campaign should highlight how users of the public water supply and those with private wells are hydrologically connected and the influence of each on the town’s overall available water.

 - Develop ways to notify the public about water supply reservoir levels and what they mean for water usage.